 It is the same thing as working out.
 Every fitness coach will tell you – if you want to see progress and stick to your fitness plan, start tracking your workouts.
 When you’re tracking your workouts, you’re more likely to exercise so that you can see that gratification each day.

 Case Study Example 3 – Improved Paralegal Productivity

 Back to our group of 20 paralegals, let’s assume you could increase their daily productivity number by just 5%.
-That’s a very small, but doable, increase.
-To go from 75% to 80% would mean an increase in 125 hours per year.
+That’s a very small but doable increase.
+To go from 75% to 80% would mean an increase of 125 hours per year.

 - 125 hours per year x 20 = 2,500 hours

 - 2,500 hours x $150/hour = $375,000 gain from a small increase in productivity

 Another method to increase your team’s productivity is to provide law firm staff training that increases paralegal skills.
 Are the paralegals using Microsoft Word, Excel, and Adobe at a level that utilizes the power of those technologies?
 If they are in litigation, are they more than just “comfortable” with eDiscovery?

 In our hypothetical case study, we have 20 paralegals and we have addressed all of the 3 key drivers of paralegal profitability.
 What might the results look like?

 |Paralegal Productivity||Track daily productivity||$375,000|

 That’s a gain of $951,000 for just 20 paralegals and just implementing one method for each of the three key factors of paralegal profitability.
 Imagine if you have 40 paralegals.
 Or 80 paralegals.
 As a paralegal manager or legal administrator, you could significantly impact the firm’s bottom line.